polar-app/polar-app/docs/HTML_VIEWER.md

         - which would look far more appropriate

+    - now the text highlights don't work with PDF!!!
+        - the legacy system still works.
+I must be adjusting the positions specifcially for the PDF version.

+            - it MUST be adjusting for scale...
+I might have to determine the scale by looking at offset of the element in the entire page.. ?

+            -

 - AHAH!.. we can NOT use the highligher javascript because it creates a <span>
   and this span can change the visual presentation of the page.
 Instead we have to do this ourselves and then manually compute where the selected region is!!!